 Phillip Island V8 on Free to Air

-If you wish to wait for replays well after the results are known and the action is over, the Phillip Island V8 on Free to Air will be shown on channel TEN at 11:30 pm Saturday, with more highlights on Sunday from 4:00 pm to 5:00 pm.
-Channel ONE will likewise show Saturday highlights from 8:30 pm to 9:30 pm, with replays at 8:30 pm Sunday.
+If you wish to wait for replays well after the results are known and the action is over, replays of the Phillip Island V8 on Free to Air will be shown on channel TEN at 11:30pm Saturday, and Sunday at 8.30pm on 10Bold.
+More highlights will be aired on 10Bold at 10.30pm on Saturday, as well as on Sunday from 4:00pm to 5:00pm.

 The Americas MotoGP on the same Weekend

-Grab double the motorsports action and watch the 2018 USA MotoGP live this same weekend (April 21-23), with full and exclusive coverage between Fox 4 and Fox 5, and available using the Foxtel Now 2 week free trial offer.
+Grab double the motorsports action and watch the 2019 USA MotoGP live this same weekend (April 13-15), with full and exclusive coverage on Fox Sports 6, and available using the Foxtel Now 2 week free trial offer.

 V8 Drivers to Watch

-Jamie Whincup is the six time Drivers champion who is fast becoming one of the all time greats of the sport in Australia.
-His title defence last year didn’t go as he hoped, finishing fifth in the standings, but he did come on strong at the end winning five of the last nine races on the season.
+Jamie Whincup is the seven time Drivers champion who is fast becoming one of the all time greats of the sport in Australia.
+His title defence last year didn’t go as he hoped as he finished third in the standings, but he came home strong with three consecutive top three finishes to end the year.